stolostron/rhacm-docs/manage_cluster/rel_img_conn.md

   After running this command, the list of available fast release images updates with the currently available images in about 1 minute.

-7. By default, Advanced Cluster Management for Kubernetes pre-loads a few ClusterImageSets.
+7. By default, Red Hat Advanced Cluster Management pre-loads a few ClusterImageSets.
 Use the following commands to list what is available and remove the defaults if desired.

 ```
 oc get clusterImageSets
 oc delete clusterImageSet <clusterImageSet_NAME>
 ```

-8. View the list of currently available release images in the Advanced Cluster Management for Kubernetes console when you are creating a cluster.
+8. View the list of currently available release images in the Red Hat Advanced Cluster Management console when you are creating a cluster.